 Including a Cobray gun identical to one of the 12 firearms found in the old Terrebonne bar.

-The police found the 3D printer of Giovanni Presta Jr. behind the kitchen of the house.
+The police found Giovanni’s Presta Jr. 3D printer behind the kitchen of the house.

 The famous 3D printer was “behind the kitchen” and was used to “manufacture” accessories and firearms, according to court documents.

 A hand-made gun was hidden on a wall behind a closet.

 In particular, the police found 13 “pieces of black plastic gun”, a pistol and a plastic charger.
 All of which could have been reproduced with this technology (3D printing).
 To find out, the police await the results of the printer’s memory card contents analysis.

 The shed contained a “machine shop and storage of materials used to manufacture forbidden devices, such as silencers”.

 They also seized documents that showed how to make a machine gun and a pistol.

 Also, a cache of weapons was seized on the wall of a bathroom in the basement, behind a removable cabinet.
 It contained “a hand-made black P80 pistol with a gray muffler”, three empty magazines, a license plate and GPS labels that could have been used to track Beauchamps’ real-time movements.